 Instead it offers something in between that is hopefully of greater appeal to the majority of folks who ride a bike – however occasionally or keenly.
 And there’s a good multiday route at the end for more experienced riders (or as a challenge for those that have worked their way up through the easier routes).
 Signed copies of both can be purchased through Gritstone Publishing – a writers co-operative society that I am proud to be a founder member of.

 Why are Cycling and Walking on a Photography Website?

 Simple answer – it’s not solely a photography website any longer!
 The Peak Images business expanded a good while ago now, from just pure landscape photography into all sorts of outdoors photography (including travel, adventure sports, wildlife) then also into writing and occasionally moving images such as timelapse and video-making.
 In fact these days it would be fair to say that I’m more of an outdoors writer that can do professional photography, than a photographer who specialises in the outdoors.

 (And the blog of this website is no longer a “photography blog” in the slightest, but an outdoors blog with occasional professional photos.
 For my pro photos please see my galleries).

-My main writing subjects tend to be walking and cycling, with two cycling guidebooks already on the shelves and another walking guidebook in the publisher’s production line.
+My main writing subjects tend to be walking and cycling, with two cycling guidebooks and one walking one already on the shelves and another walking guidebook in the publisher’s production line.
 I’ve also contributed to three further walking guidebooks in collaboration with other outdoor writers with plans for further books in the development stage.